 Annotations producing by a consensus multidisciplinary team (doctors, psychiatrists, etc.)

-The group would like to seek external validation before accepting as a topic area for the FG.
+The FG accepted Psychiatry as a new FG topic, coordinated by Nicolas Langer (Zurich Univ., Charité Berlin).
+The FG also requested external validation for review by the FG.

 C-017-R1 WatIF Health & IEPH/Institutes of Epidemiology & Public Health